aircraft721/PublicDocs/_articles/product-feed-intro.md

 </Feed>
 ```

 **XML Explained:** The first `<Product>` node contains the master level product.
 The second product node represent the same T-Shirt as the master level product, but in the `Blue` color.
-You’ll notice they each have their own `<ProductUniqueID>`, but the color variant one have extra elements: `<Color>` and `<ParentID>`. `<ParentID>` references the master level product ID.
+You'll notice they each have their own `<ProductUniqueID>`, but the color variant one have extra elements: `<Color>` and `<ParentID>`. `<ParentID>` references the master level product ID.
 We will use the `<ParentID>` value to create the relationships in our system.
 The `<Color>` node is optional but included in the above example for clarity.
 You will see the same logic for representing the relationship in the rest of the products as well.

 ## Categories